-Savor the romance of river cruising through a landscape of bucolic countryside, flourishing vineyards and lavender-scented foothills, culinary traditions and world-renowned landmarks as you cruise the Rhône and Saône Rivers in Southern France.
+Savor the romance of river cruising through a landscape of bucolic countryside, flourishing vineyards and lavender-scented foothills, culinary traditions, and world-renowned landmarks as you cruise the Rhône and Saône Rivers in Southern France.
 Unpack once and travel with ease as you enjoy seven nights on an exclusively chartered first-class ship.
 Visit the Palais des Papes in the medieval walled city of Avignon and follow in the footsteps of gladiators in Arles.
-Sip world-class burgundian wines in Beaune, the capital of Burgundy's celebrated wine industry, and delight in Lyon, replete with scenic parks and riverside paths.
+Sip world-class Burgundian wines in Beaune, the capital of Burgundy's celebrated wine industry, and delight in Lyon, replete with scenic parks and riverside paths.
 In several ports, choose from a selection of included excursions.
-Consider a guided bike tour along the river or a safari in Camargue, France’s rugged cowboy country.
+Consider taking a guided bike tour along the river or a safari in Camargue, France’s rugged cowboy country.
 Witness medieval Avignon, a city that served as the center of the Roman Catholic world from 1309-1377.
 Experience five UNESCO World Heritage sites (1.
 Arles, Roman and Romanesque Monuments, 2.
 Roman Theatre and its surroundings and the "Triumphal Arch" of Orange, 3.
 Historic Site of Lyon, 4.
 Historic Centre of Avignon: Papal Palace, 5.
 Pont du Gard).
 This delightful journey in Southern France includes an extensive meal plan, plus wine and beer with lunch and dinner.

 Book online by 10/29/2019 to save $500 per person

 Day 2: Marseille, France | Arles

 Day 3: Arles

 Day 6: Lyon